 and the email will be forwarded to the appropriate Board Member.

 Why do players have to join US Lacrosse?

 It is a requirement in order for us to maintain our insurance coverage.
 US Lacrosse provides insurance riders to our club for practices and games at the facilities we use.
 There are other player benefits as well.
 Information is available at www.uslacrosse.org.
 Annual membership in US Lacrosse is $30 for players and is required as part of the NLC registration process.

 How can we find out about the sport without joining the team or buying equipment?

-NLC runs a Fall Ball Clinic starting early November through December for new and returning players where players can come out and get a feel for the sport over the course of six weeks.
+NLC runs a Fall Ball Clinic starting early November through December for new and returning players where players can come out and get a feel for the sport over the course of several sessions.
 The NLC has limited equipment available for new players to borrow during the Fall Ball sessions.

 Where can you get equipment and how much does it cost?

 Local stores include Sling It! on 4th Street in downtown San Rafael are great places to buy a starter set.
 In addition NLC has a loaner program for any new players who need all equiptment or part of the equptment.